profsmucker/ta-works/taworks/README.md

 _You will need to vpn if you aren't on campus wifi and let others know you're about to deploy on the box, only 1 branch can be tested at a time_

 ### How to ssh into the box and deploy your branch
-1. In your terminal enter `ssh team4@team4.uwaterloo.ca`, pw=walkwalk
+1. In your terminal enter `ssh team4@team4.uwaterloo.ca`, pw='enter password'
 2. Enter `cd venv/ta-works/taworks/`
 3. Here check what branch is deployed currently `git branch`
 4. Enter `git pull` -> this will pull all the branches to the box
 5. Enter `git checkout 'your branch name'`
 6. Enter `git branch` verify that you were able to checkout your branch successfully
-7. Enter `sudo /etc/init.d/apache2 restart`, pw=walkwalk
+7. Enter `sudo /etc/init.d/apache2 restart`, pw='enter password'
 8. Viola, your branch should be deployed
 9. Once you're done testing your branch, switch back to master, `git checkout master`
 10. Do not push anything from this box(especially master branch)